 Hood Crest Winery has a distillery on site, which bottles the likes of cherry vodka, sangiovese brandy and apple cordial.

-Rich Cushman was born and raised in Hood River, and is the founder of Viento and one of the area’s top winemakers.
-The winery was founded back in 1986, when he planted a vineyard of Riesling along Country Club Road which is a quick drive from downtown along the highway.
+The vineyard beside Phelps Creek Vineyards was founded back in 1986, when local winemaker Rich Cushman planted Riesling along Country Club Road which is a quick drive from downtown along the highway.

 This working farm in the Hood River Valley focuses on biodynamics and permaculture, and the country concept flows into the spacious, bright tasting room.
 The long wooden tables have plenty of space for your group to spread out while sipping their varietals, and the large windows look out to the surrounding vineyards and foliage.